Lima LS-1200

-The A-3170 (LS-1200) is a diesel-electric switching locomotive built between May 1950 and August 1951, by the Lima-Hamilton Corporation of Lima, Ohio, United States.
+The A-3170 (LS-1200) is a diesel-electric switcher locomotive built between May 1950 and August 1951, by the Lima-Hamilton Corporation of Lima, Ohio, United States.
 Lima's original design was the A-3080, a 1,000 hp (750 kW) switcher, which became the standard for Lima's designs.
 A 660 hp (490 kW) switcher (proposed specification number A-3081) had also been designed at the request of American Rolling Mill Company, but none were built.
 By changing fuel rack settings, the A-3080 was upgraded to the A-3170 producing 1,200 horsepower (890 kW) from a turbocharged Hamilton T89SA four-stroke, eight cylinder inline diesel engine, a Westinghouse generator and 4 Westinghouse traction motors provided the 74,508 lbf (331.43 kN) of tractive effort.

 Lima-Hamilton did not assign model numbers to their models but referred to them by specification numbers.
 Model designations such as LS-1200 were a railfan invention.
 Lima-Hamilton assigned A-3170 as the specification number for this particular unit.
 The Southern Pacific ordered 60 locomotives but agreed to receive 84 S12s from BLH instead.

 Original owners

 Preservation

-Two A-3170’s are preserved:
+Two A-3170's are preserved: